Courtyard at Versailles

 Planning a trip to Versailles?
 Things to know before you go:

 How much time does it take to see Versailles?
 Versailles for the first time should be planned as a day trip excursion.
-The palace and its sprawling gardens are massive, and though it is merely 45minutes from the heart of Paris you will want to make a day of it, if this is your first visit.
+The palace and its sprawling gardens are massive, and though it is merely 45 minutes from the heart of Paris you will want to make a day of it if this is your first visit.
 There’s so much to see and you’ll want to take your time.
-If you can plan your visit ahead, its worth it to note, there are musical fountain and equestrian shows for extra cost on certain days.
+If you can plan ahead for your visit, it’s worth it to note, that there are musical fountains and equestrian shows for extra cost on certain days.
 See the events schedule at Versailles HERE.

 What should I bring to Versailles?
-Bring refreshments, food and drink will be expensive or hard to find nearby and non-existent at the site itself.
-Bring water or drinks with electrolytes, bring lunch (grab a sandwich from a boulengerie before you leave Paris), bring snacks.
+Bring your own refreshments, food and drink will be expensive or hard to find nearby and non-existent at the site itself.
+Bring water or drinks with electrolytes, bring lunch (grab a sandwich from a boulangerie before you leave Paris), and bring snacks.

 How much does it cost to visit Versailles?
-You must book a timeslot to visit The Palace.
-It costs 20 euro for the whole estate and 18 euro to tour just the palace.
-There are also bundles and experiences, access is free for visitors under 18 or for european residents under 26 years.
+You must book a time slot to visit The Palace.
+It costs 20 euros for the whole estate and 18 euros to tour just the palace.
+There are also bundles and experiences, access is free for visitors under 18 or for European residents under 26 years.
 You can see more details about ticket prices and who can visit free, and book tickets or a timeslot HERE.

 How do I get to Versailles from Paris?
 The best way to get to Versailles from Paris is by train.
 You will want the RER (Line C) train, which departs from Métro stations in the center of Paris and arrives at the Versailles Château Rive Gauche station, which is the closest train station to the Palace itself.
 The train ride takes 45 minutes to an hour.
 From the Château Rive Gauche station, it's about a 10-minute walk to the château.
 You can check train schedules here: https://www.ratp.fr/en/itineraires